 Laudable and arising straight from the Francis Inquiry.
-But, as the preceding article makes only too plain, will it shift the currently "point, blame and run" culture that pervades much of the NHS?
+But, as the preceding article makes only too plain, will it shift the currently far from laudable "point, blame and run" culture that pervades much of the NHS?
+People suffer from this and careers are ruined.